goabstract/abstract-sdk/docs/abstract-api.md

 #### LayerFill

-Can be either of these Objects:
+Can be either of these fill types:

 - [LayerFillSolid](#layerfillsolid)
 - [LayerFillGradient](#layerfillgradient)